| |

 |

-Golden Promise malt is is a variant of Maris Otter grown in
+Golden Promise malt is is a variant of Maris Otter

-Scotland.
-The grains are very plump, give a very malty flavor and are
+grown in Scotland.
+The grains are very plump, give a very

-used to produce the best Scotch and Scottish Ales and is also used in
+malty flavor and are used to produce the best Scotch and

-the famous Timothy Taylor “Landlord.”e; Availability is a problem at
+“Landlord.”e; Availability is a problem at

 times. |